10 Best Autumn Leaves Spots in Tokyo 2021

 Mt.
 Takao (高尾山) is located within Meiji no Mori Takao Quasi-National Park in Hachioji City, the western Tokyo.
 The mountain can be accessed within 1 hour from the central Tokyo.
 (From Shinjuku station to the nearest station “Takaosanguchi” is only 47 mins by Keio line) The 599 m high mountain is a very popular hiking spot and attracts over 2.5 million visitors every year, especially in autumn leaves season.

-The best season to visit the mountain is in November, the season of colourful autumn leaves, and Momiji Matsuri (maple festival) will be held from 1st to 30th November.
+The best season to visit the mountain is in November, the season of colourful autumn leaves, and Momiji Matsuri (maple festival) is held through the month.

 Access: 5 minutes walk from Takaosanguchi station (Keio line)

 Okutama is an outskirt area in the western part of Tokyo, which offers majestic nature such as mountains, forests, river, valleys and lakes.
 It’s one of the most popular day trip destinations for outdoor activities such as hiking, nature tour, kayaking, canyoning and more.
 It’s almost hard to believe that the metropolitan city, Tokyo owns such a wild and serene nature site.